squid-cache/squid-cache.github.io/Features/HotConf/Discussion.rst

 }}}

 You make 3 design choices above.
  * ''Module::Config existence''.
-I agree and am coding with you in SourceLayout for this.
+I agree and am coding with you in Features/SourceLayout for this.
  * ''Module::Config inheriting from a base class''.
 May be useful if the API methods are to be virtual.
 The only use I see for this is the cachemgr config 'dump' display.
 I could go either way here.
  * ''Module::Config being integrated into a Squid::Config''.
 This worries me.
 A _lot_ of the current dependency loops in Squid are directly caused by the existence of struct !SquidConfig.
 I was under the impression that the cleanup work was dropping such dependency.
 We need to clarify this further.